The Remotions (a multiPLAY collective)

 This online jamming experiment was initiated by artist and technologist John Campbell.
 It seeks for new ways to improvise together across distance, inspired by both the pandemic, and our increasingly isolated lives.
-The performers use Jamulus for audio, Zoom for video, live and post-production ambisonics, a 360-degree camera, and a collection of old computers/display devices, bringing everyone into one space to play “together”.
+The Remotions use Jamulus for audio, Zoom for video, live and post-production ambisonics, a 360-degree camera, and a collection of old computers/display devices, bringing everyone into one space to play “together”.
 The performers are all professional improvising artists: Helen Pridmore (vocals), WL Altman (found sound, electronic music, and performance art); Norm Adams (cello and electonics); Gao Yujie (live visuals); Rebecca Caines (digital iPad instruments), John Campbell (digital art, video, found sound), Stacey Bliss (gong and percussion).Tests and experiments are streamed in full interactive 360 degree footage, to the multiPLAY website, and have been shown in a number of festivals and art galleries.

 Norman Adams (Cello):